w3c/market-data-odrl-profile/discussions/2020-08-19/topics.md

 ## Duties: Notify and Report

+### Editor's Recomendation

-### Editor's Recomendation: These definitions of Notify and Report draw their distinction between the notification of an *event* and the reporting of a *state of affairs*:
+These definitions of Notify and Report draw their distinction between the notification of an *event* and the reporting of a *state of affairs*:

 **Notify:** The debtor makes the creditor aware of a relevant event (defined by the action scope).